 - Then the first Card Kid shuffles the shape cards on the carpet and turns one over

 - Card kid says, ” I chose a triangle (or rectangle, square, or circle)

 - If the card shape matches the block chosen (circle card, ball block), the “Shape Wins”

 - Children shout, Hooray, circle shape wins!
 Keep the emphasis on the shape winning not the child

 - Every time the card and shape match, a star gets put in the pocket chart under that shape

 - Return all blocks and cards and try again until all children have had a turn choosing a card or a block

 - Count stars under each shape and record the number at the bottom of each column

 - The shape with the most stars is the winner!

-These geometry games for kids work well with 8- 10 students (depending on your class size) and last about 10 - 15 minutes.
+The geometry games above work well with 8 – 10 students (depending on your class size) and last about 10 – 15 minutes.